-First, key cardiac structures including the 4 heart chambers along with the mitral and tricuspid valves are provided by the Auto-labeling tool.
+First, key cardiac structures are provided by the Auto-labeling tool.

 Second, the 4 green bars on the two sides of the sector represent the output of the Auto-grading tool and indicate an image quality of 4 out of the maximum image quality of 5 per the 5-level ACEP scale.
 Based on the ACEP scale, image quality of 1 and 2 is non-diagnostic, whereas image quality of 3, 4, and 5 is diagnostic.